RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 The class ClapPluginWithParams has a `std::vector<clap_param_info>` where it stores all the parameter infos.
-The storage index in that vector *is* the index of the paramter that the host uses when requesting the plugin to fill out thet struct.
+The storage index in that vector *is* the index of the paramter that the host uses when requesting the plugin to fill out the struct.
 The class has also a `std::vector<double>` in which it stores the values of the parameters.
 In this vector, the id (*not* the index) is used to address a particular parameter.
 When we want to index our parameter value array by the id and we want to use a length N array for the values as well, then the ids must also be numbers in 0...N-1.